ManShum812/Openredirectscan/README.md

 ![Screenshot 2024-06-24 115607](https://github.com/ManShum812/Openredirectscan/assets/43279996/cdbf258e-9174-4738-98bc-c770048d4714)

-# Contributing
+# Get Involved
-Feel free to contribute to this project by opening issues or submitting pull requests.
-If you have any ideas to make the tool better, let me know.
-Let's make the web a safer place together!
+Your contributions are welcome!
+You can help improve this project by opening issues or submitting pull requests.
+If you have any ideas to enhance the tool, please share them.
+Together, we can make the web a safer place!